peter bassill · operator

 UK Cyber Defence

-Day-to-day operator of a British cyber defence firm formed from the November 2025 merger of Hedgehog Security and UK Cyber Defence.
+Day-to-day operator of a British cyber defence firm — the company I founded as Hedgehog Security in 2009 and rebranded UK Cyber Defence in 2025.
 Strategy, delivery, and yes — still the one writing the more interesting bits of the platform.

 SINCE — 2025·11